csdms/wmt/docs/source/spec.rst

 URL-by-URL Specification
 ------------------------

+The API is devided into 6 basic collections of resources:

+1. users
+2. components
+3. names
+4. models
+5. tags
+6. sims

 /api/users
 ``````````

 If someone wants information about WMT users, or wants to do user-y things
-(like login/out) they send HTTP requests to URLs that start with */api/users*.
+(like login/out) they send HTTP requests to URLs that start with
+**/api/users**.

-If a user sends a GET to */api/users*, the server constructs a collection of
+If a user sends a GET to **/api/users**, the server constructs a collection of
 user resources that contain information about every user in the WMT database
 and sends that back formatted as JSON objects.

-To search for a subset of users, use */api/users/search*.
+To search for a subset of users, use **/api/users/search**.
 Some examples are:

-1. */api/users/search?username=charliesheen* to get the user whose username
+1. **/api/users/search?username=charliesheen** to get the user whose username
    matches *charliesheen*.
 Since usernames are unique, only one user will
    be returned.
-2. */api/users/search?contains=charlie to get users whose username contains
+2. */api/users/search?contains=charlie* to get users whose username contains
    the string "charlie".

 To create a new user, send a POST to */api/users* along with a JSON body